- Download our Moving to Egypt Guide (PDF)

 Private schools in Egypt

 Some private schools in Egypt follow a curriculum similar to that taught at public schools, but these schools tend to have better facilities and teachers, so children will generally get a better education here than at a public school.
-On the other hand, some schools teach alternative curricula, based on particular educational or religious philosophies.
+On the other hand, some schools teach alternative curricula based on particular educational or religious philosophies.

 International schools in Egypt

 International schools in Egypt are private schools that teach a foreign curriculum.
-The most commonly taught curricula are that of the UK, USA and the International Baccalaureate, but there are also many more options including French, German, Canadian, Pakistani and others.
+The most commonly taught curricula are that of the UK, USA and the International Baccalaureate, but there are also many more options, including French, German, Canadian, Pakistani and others.

-These schools are frequently oversubscribed and some are academically selective so it's best to start the application process as far in advance as possible.
-Before committing, parents should also be aware that international school fees tend to be extremely high.
-While the benefits are usually worth the hefty price, it's important to first ensure that it can fit into the budget.
-If moving to Egypt for work purposes, it's a good idea to try and negotiate an education allowance into their relocation contract.
+While the benefits are usually worth the hefty price, it's essential first to ensure that it can fit into the budget.
+If moving to Egypt for work purposes, it's a good idea to try to negotiate an education allowance into their relocation contract.

 Special-needs education in Egypt